wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

       text: |
         ![Solar fuels and emerging device platforms](research-solar-fuels.jpg)

-        A solar cell does not only generate current; it also generates voltage.
-In sufficiently high-voltage devices, that voltage can drive chemical reactions directly, opening a route toward sunlight-driven hydrogen production and related fuel-conversion reactions.
+        For multijunction perovskite devices, the operating voltage can be high enough to drive electrochemical reactions directly — splitting water into hydrogen or reducing carbon dioxide to chemical fuels, using sunlight as the sole energy input.
+We are interested in how tandem photovoltaic devices can be integrated with electrochemical systems and what materials and interface challenges arise at that boundary.

-        We are also interested in extending the same device concepts to other emerging platforms, including radiation detection, flexible optoelectronics, and new semiconductor systems whose potential is still being explored.
+        Beyond solar fuels, we have a broader interest in applying multilayer semiconductor device principles to other areas — radiation detection, flexible optoelectronics, and new material systems whose properties are not yet fully understood.
+These are longer-term directions that will develop alongside our core photovoltaics programme.

     design:
       columns: '1'